 Most "build your own watch" experiences are mail-order kits with an instruction sheet.
 We do it differently.
 You sit at a real workbench in Surry Hills, with real tools, beside someone who knows how every movement we offer comes together.

-You'll choose your build the same way a watchmaker would: case first, then movement, then dial, hands, crown, bezel, strap.
+You'll choose your build the way a watchmaker would: case first, then movement, then dial, hands, crown, bezel, strap.
 By the time you walk out, you'll know what makes a balance wheel oscillate, why a hairspring matters, and how to set a perfectly aligned hour hand on the very first try.

 And the watch on your wrist will be the proof.